NICE: NRT Integrated Computational Entomology

 The image below above shows Dr. Keogh, the PI of NICE, piloting the program in 2014 with Natalie, a biology student.
 Natalie's project was to understand how temperature effects the flight behavior of mosquitoes.
 Understanding this relationship may have implications for mosquito control.
 For examples of other projects that span computer science and entomology, see these papers: Flying Insect Classification with Inexpensive Sensors, Monitoring and Mining Insect Sounds in Visual Space, Classification of Live Moths Combining Texture, Color and Shape Primitives, Surveillance Methods for Monitoring House Fly Abundance etc. See also this remarkable project (that UCR is part of) to capture targeted mosquitos with drones!
 Other inspiring projects (from outside UCR)..
 Tracking Ant Social Organization (video), robotic bees (video), killing mosquitos with lasers (video),..

 - An unique opportunity to work with world-class researchers in an exciting and emerging field.

 - Selected trainees (denoted fellows) will receive generous NSF funding for up to three years.

-We are now accepting applications for the Cohort I, who will enter the program in Fall 2017 (Cohort II will begin a year later).
+We are now accepting applications for the Cohort I, who will enter the program in Fall 2018.
 Download this MS word file complete it and email to the address listed in the instructions.
-Applications received before January 20th 2017, will be given highest priority.
+Applications received before January 19th 2018, will be given highest priority.
 Note that you must be a US citizen or Permanent Resident to be funded as a fellow by the NRT, however others can take part in the program (unfunded) as trainees.
 If you have questions, please email NICEadmin@cs.ucr.edu

 - Eamonn Keogh: Principal Investigator.
 Professor of Computer Science, University of California - Riverside.